 Knowing when to change desiccant breathers is usually obvious because manufacturers have added dyes to the silica gel that changes colors as the gel becomes saturated.

 Talk to your supplier about the environment and operating details of your application.
 When choosing the size of a desiccant breather, consider the amount of air exchanged (the required cubic feet per minute) for each application.

 Airflow capacity must match or surpass the tank’s fill and drawdown rate.
 As the flow rates increase, so should the size of the desiccant breather.
 The best suppliers act as partners in contamination control with you, helping you understand the optimal sizing, adapters, and hardware options for your needs.

 When it comes to choosing breather housing (steel or plastic), consider the operating environment carefully.
 While plastic housing can be sufficient for many industrial settings, steel housings are appropriate in hot, dirty environments.

 A few suggested applications for desiccant breather filters include:

 diesel fuel storage tanks

-Proper sampling techniques, the use of the system filters, application of the correct seals, and the appropriate lubricant storage and disposal systems all come into play along with desiccant breathers, in preventing lubricant contamination.
-Used together, these solutions can maximize machine and lubricant life while minimizing capital and operating expenses, ensuring the greatest return on investment.
+Proper sampling techniques, the use of system filters, application of the correct seals and the appropriate lubricant storage and disposal systems all come into play.
+Desiccant breathers cannot do the entire job alone, but they play a vital role in preventing lubricant contamination.
+As part of a contamination control program, breathers can maximize machine and lubricant life while minimizing capital and operating expenses, ensuring the greatest return on investment.